Dallas Woods

-Dallas Woods, is an Indigenous Australian rapper and musician.
+Dallas Woods is an Indigenous Australian rapper and singer.
 Woods is known for his role on ABC Kids' Move It Mob Style and in 2018 as Baker Boy's support act on his national tour.
 Woods gained attention by winning the New Talent Song of the Year Award for Baker Boy's track "Mr La Di Da Di", cowritten with Baker Boy, Jerome Farah, and Dion Brownfield.

 Early life

 Dallas Woods was born in Wyndham, East Kimberley.
 He left school at 15 and pursued a career as a dancer at Indigenous Hip Hop Projects.

 Career

 2018: Baker Boy support act and "9 Times Out of 10"

 In 2018, Woods released his debut single, "9 Times Out of 10" and featured on Baker Boy's single "Black Magic".
 He performed at Splendour in the Grass in 2018.

-2019–20: "Chapter One" and "If It Glitters It's Gold"
+2019–present: "Chapter One" and "If It Glitters It's Gold"

 In July 2019, Woods was nominated for New Talent of the Year at the 16th Annual National Indigenous Music Awards.
 On 22 May 2020, he released the single "If It Glitters It's Gold".

 On 23 September 2020, Woods released "Better Days" with Baker Boy and Sampa the Great.